flickr, Reclamation Revolution

 - Reduce what you bring to minimize waste.
 For example, you can repackage food so you are bringing only what you know you'll eat, and nothing more.

 - Reduce trash.
 Be thoughtful about food portions when cooking.
 Good meal planning helps reduce trash, pack weight and dependence upon campfires.
-Check out our campfire cookbook to be sure you have some awesome recipes!

 - Don't create campsites.
 Campsites are found not made.
 Pitch your tent only in areas that are designated for them in order to prevent unintended impacts.